Shepherding (Australian rules football): Shepherding

 Shepherding typically involves a player using their whole body to stop an opponent from reaching a contest, and usually to stop an opponent from tackling a teammate or getting to the ball.
 The most effective shepherding is done with outstretched stiff arms and use of strength and body weight between the player and their teammate.

 Blocking

 Players may hold their ground in marking or ruck contests but it is illegal to block an opposition player's run at the ball.
 Use of the hands in the back to hold ground is illegal in the AFL but is legal under the Laws of Australian Football and is not penalised in other leagues.

 Bumps vs Tackles

 A tackle is often used instead against a player in possession of the ball.
-Although a bump can be a harder physical hit, however it is less likely to be effective in dispossessing a player of the ball and more likely to concede a freekick than a tackle.
+Although a bump can be a harder physical hit; however, it is less likely to be effective in dispossessing a player of the ball and more likely to concede a free kick than a tackle.
 Additionally, an effective tackle can rewarded with a free kick, whereas a bump cannot.
 Like tackles, a bump from behind will often cause a push in the back and the penalty is a freekick.